SRJC DANCE CONCERT AUDITIONS!

 Dance, as an academic discipline, encompasses the elements of dance as a performing art, as well as the science of dance as movement.
 The mission of the dance program is to promote dance as a medium of communication and expression uniquely effective in the conveyance of meaning, emotion and cultural values.
 The mission is also to train dancers in sound dance techniques so their bodies are effective instruments for this artistic expression.
 The techniques of the program increases students' level of physical fitness, coordination, and grace through dance training, and presents dance as a rigorous and specialized area of the performing arts, demanding a high level of physical preparation as well as a thorough understanding of aesthetics.

-- Creating an environment in which the general student population may experience dance as a means to enhance physical fitness and wellness, understand and appreciate other cultures and periods of history, interact cooperatively with men and women of various ages and cultural/ethic backgrounds, and learn aesthetics
+1. Creating an environment in which the general student population may experience dance as a means to enhance physical fitness and wellness, understand and appreciate other cultures and periods of history, interact cooperatively with men and women of various ages and cultural/ethic backgrounds, and learn aesthetics.

-- Preparing dance students to transfer as dance majors to public state and private colleges and universities
+2. Preparing dance students to transfer as dance majors to public state and private colleges and universities.

-- Providing preparation for careers in dance including the areas of choreography, dance performance and dance instruction
+3. Providing preparation for careers in dance including the areas of choreography, dance performance and dance instruction.

-- Maintaining diversity of instruction and course offerings
+4. Maintaining diversity of instruction and course offerings.

 Dance Program Outcomes

-Upon successful completion of a season of varsity sport, the student will be able to:
+Upon successful completion of a season with the SRJC dance department, the student will be able to:

 1. Majors will develop proficiency in modern, jazz, and ballet dance forms, enabling them to pursue higher level dance degrees.